dpretet/bster/doc/functional_spec.md

 ### Utility commands

-- Create tree
+- Check tree conformance
     - Opcode = 0x40
-    - Read root address and create a root node to build a tree
-    - Return status = 0 if successful, 1 if failed to access memory.

-- (Verify tree conformance) (TBD)
-    - Opcode = 0x41
     - Parse the tree and ensure it respects the binary tree paradigm.
     - Return 0 if tree conformal, 1 if not.

-- (Shallow copy tree) (TBD)
+- Shallow copy tree
+    - Opcode = 0x41
+    - Copy into a new memory place the tree
+    - Return 0 if operation is OK, 1 otherwse.

+- Get size of tree
     - Opcode = 0x42
-    - Reoder a non-conformal tree.
-    - Return 0 if tree conformal, 1 if not.

-- Get size of tree
-    - Opcode = 0x43
     - Parse the tree and count the number of nodes.
     - If token specified, only discover its size, not the tree size.
     - Return the number of nodes.

 - Get depth of tree
-    - Opcode = 0x44
+    - Opcode = 0x43
     - Parse the tree and count the number of layers.
     - If token specified, only discover its depth, not the tree depth.
     - Return the number of layer.

 - Sort tree
-    - Opcode = 0x45
+    - Opcode = 0x44
     - Parse the tree and stream back its content, sorted from min to max value
     - Return an array like data stream.